 SyCip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in its reports to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.

-Jamés 🖒 Go
+Jamés 🖒 Go Chairman of the Board and

 Chairman of the Board and Chief Executive Officer Date signed: April 8, 2024

 Robert Coyiuto, Jr. President and Chief Operating Officer Date signed: April 8, 2024